kavia-common/financial-document-evaluation-platform-221929-221939/financial_evaluation_frontend/README.md

 Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+Integration:
+- Create a .env file based on .env.example and set REACT_APP_API_BASE_URL to your backend (default http://localhost:3001).
+- Backend must allow CORS from your frontend origin (default http://localhost:3000).

 ### `npm test`

 Launches the test runner in interactive watch mode.